Amazon Delta: Climate

 The Amazon Delta has a tropical climate with high humidity and high temperatures.
 It has a wet season with frequent flooding and a dry season where the delta dries out.
+The wet season is considered to be January to June, with precipitation peaking in February, March and April.
+The dry season is July to December, with September, October and November seeing the least rainfall.
+Extreme flooding occurred in 2009, 2012, 2021, and 2022.
 These seasons shape the environment of the Amazon Delta and the life in it, such as the water buffalo for which Marajó Island is well known, three-toed sloth, capybara, giant anteater, giant otter, jaguar and pink river dolphins.